-Bug Validator provides a choice of 3 methods to start a target program and have Bug Validator collect data from the target program about the program's execution.
+There are seven ways to start a target program and have Bug Validator collect data from it.

-•You can start a program in a specified directory and with as many command line arguments as you want.
+•Launch your program in a specified directory, with as many command line arguments as you want

-•You can inject Bug Validator into an already running program.
+•Inject Bug Validator into an already running program

 For your application to be processed for execution history tracking, each module that you want to have processed must have a PDB file with debug data, or a MAP file with line number data.
 Map files for Release builds cannot have line number data as the /MAPINFO:LINES option does not work in Release builds.